The Top Seven Personal Finance Tips 2019

 Personal Finance Tips 2019 Five: Refinance Those Student Loans

 Most student loans have very high interest rates, and you may be shocked at how much of your monthly payment actually goes to interest instead of the principal balance.
 Refinancing allows you to consolidate all of your existing loans into a single loan.
 This single loan usually has a much lower interest rate, and you only have to make a single payment a month instead of multiple ones.
 You can pick from a variable or fixed interest.
 Also, repayment terms vary from 5 to 20 years.
+Also, review the best credit cards for young adults to build credit for a stronger credit score.

 Personal Finance Tips 2019: Six: Schedule Your Vacation in Advance